EVP, Live Events, Specials and E! News E! Entertainment

-Jen Neal serves as General Manager, E!
-News, Live Events and Lifestyle Digital.
+Jen Neal serves as EVP, Live Events, Specials and E!
+News.
 In this role, Neal leads strategy, development and operations for E!’s entertainment and pop culture news programming across all platforms, including the network’s linear news expansion, debuting in 2020.
 Neal also oversees all live programming initiatives, including “Live From The Red Carpet” and “The E!
 People’s Choice Awards,” as well as E!’s tentpole coverage of New York Fashion Week and Met Gala.
 In addition, Neal is responsible for leading the digital business strategy across all NBCUniversal Lifestyle Networks, including Bravo, E!, Oxygen and Universal Kids.

 A multifaceted executive, Neal’s extensive experience is diverse, including entertainment marketing, advertising, media, and production.
 She joined E! in 2012 and previously served as EVP, Marketing and Executive Producer of Live Events.
 As EVP, Marketing, Neal elevated E!’s brand position as a global, multi-platform pop culture powerhouse, and directed all marketing initiatives for the network, including advertising, media strategies, creative, brand alliances, and promotion across all platforms.